Pont Saint-Michel: The Renaissance bridge

 A replacement bridge was built at the same time the Pont Marie was under construction.
 Owned by the king, it was more substantial than the Pont Marie and never ran into the kind of structural troubles both the Pont Marie and the Pont Neuf encountered.

 The work started in 1617 and was completed in 1623, using foundations similar to the ones used in the Rialto Bridge and the Pont des Boucheries.
 These foundations used wooden piles topped by a wooden platform over which the specifications required lower stone courses of 5 ft to 6 ft long by 3 ft to 4 ft thick.

 Built with four spans in the form of circular arcs, the roadway sloped up to the center of the bridge with a grade of over 6%.
 The two larger spans were approximately 46 ft long, while the two shorter spans, on either side, were approximately 33 ft long.
 The widest of the old Paris bridges, it was designed to hold two rows of houses.
 An order was issued in 1786 to remove all houses from Paris bridges, but the ones on this bridge remained until 1808.

 The modern bridge

 The present 62-metre-long bridge dates to 1857, requiring only seven months for construction, from the date the older bridge was closed to traffic, and was designed on three 17.2m arches by Paul-Martin Gallocher de Lagalisserie and Paul Vaudrey.
-It was the site of many of the killings of protesters by the police, in the Paris massacre of 1961, and a commemoration plaque on the bridge was unveiled by the mayor of Paris in 2001.
+It was the site of many of the killings of protesters by the police, in the 1961 Paris massacre, and a commemoration plaque on the bridge was unveiled by the mayor of Paris in 2001.

 Location

+The entrances to two underground stations are located next to the bridge in Place Saint-Michel.
+Saint-Michel is on line 4 of the Paris Métro, whilst Saint-Michel-Notre-Dame is on line B and line C of the Paris Réseau Express Régional (RER).